 Develop skills for working in communications, such as public health and promotion, outreach and education, community nutrition, and sports nutrition.
 This option also leads to healthcare careers, including nursing and physician assistants.

-With plenty of hands-on food service-related experience, you’ll learn to serve diverse clientele and work with culturally diverse employees.
-Become a certified dietary manager, school nutrition specialist, child nutrition director or food service director in a health care setting.
+Dive into the science behind food plans for diverse settings ranging from K-12 schools to community resource centers and restaurants.
+Become a certified dietary manager, school nutrition specialist, child nutrition director or food service director in a healthcare setting.

 Our faculty, alumni, and students are using their skills and knowledge to solve complex problems and promote healthier, happier communities.